randoruf/CSSR-Matlab/README.md

 ## CSSR-Matlab Installation

 To install, just download from Github.
-Then move all extracted files to the [default user work folder](https://au.mathworks.com/help/matlab/ref/userpath.html) and add th path of CSSR-Matlab.
+Then move all extracted files to the [default user work folder](https://au.mathworks.com/help/matlab/ref/userpath.html)

+[^1]: `$home/Documents/MATLAB`

+ and add the path of CSSR-Matlab.

-If you are familiar with git, you could alternatively clone CSSR-Matlab and install to the [default user work folder](https://au.mathworks.com/help/matlab/ref/userpath.html).
+If you are familiar with git, you could alternatively clone CSSR-Matlab and add its path.

 Once all files are ready, [link C++ compiler with Matlab](https://au.mathworks.com/help/matlab/matlab_external/choose-c-or-c-compilers.html) and run `makeCSSR.m` to compiles *mex* binaries for the first time.